Release-Candidate/1-billion-row-challenge/README.md

 - [./go_parallel.go](./go_parallel.go): the same as above, but using "num cores" threads to process the data.
 - [./go_parallel_thread_factor.go](./go_parallel_thread_factor.go): the same as above, but using 2 * "num cores" to process the data.
 - [./go_parallel_II.go](./go_parallel_II.go): same as above, but using 20 * "num cores" to process the data and 2 threads to sum the results.
+- [./go_parallel_III.go](./go_parallel_III.go): same as above, but moving the generation of the temporary name array out of the inner loop and using non-blocking channels.

 | Program                                 | Time |
 | --------------------------------------- | ---- |